 Our operations, products and services are subject to environmental laws and regulations, which impose limitations on the discharge of pollutants into the environment and establish standards for the use, generation, treatment, storage and disposal of hazardous and non-hazardous wastes.
 We must also comply with various health and safety regulations in the United States and abroad in connection with our operations.
-In addition, some of our operations require the controlled use of hazardous or energetic materials in the development, manufacturing or servicing of our products.
+In addition, some of our operations require the controlled use of hazardous or energetic materials in the development, manufacturing, or servicing of our products.
+We have received notification from the United States Environmental Protection Agency, and from state and non-U.S. environmental agencies, that conditions at certain sites where we and other previously disposed of hazardous wastes and/or are or were property owners require clean-up and other possible remedial action, including sites where we have been identified as a potentially responsible party under United States federal and state environmental laws.

 We cannot assure you that our environmental, health and safety compliance program has been or will at all times be effective.
 Failure to comply with any of these laws could result in civil and criminal, monetary and non-monetary penalties and damage to our reputation.
-In addition, we cannot provide assurance that our costs of complying with current or future environmental protection and health and safety laws will not exceed our estimates or adversely affect our financial statements.
+In addition, we cannot provide assurance that our costs of complying with current or future environmental protection and health and safety laws will not exceed our estimates or adversely affect our financial results.
 Moreover, any accident that results in significant personal injury or property damage, whether occurring during development, manufacturing, servicing, use, or storage of our products, may result in significant production interruption, delays or claims for substantial damages caused by personal injuries or property damage, harm to our reputation, and reduction in morale among our employees, any of which may adversely and materially affect our results of operations.

 In addition, we may incur costs related to remedial efforts or alleged environmental damage associated with past or current waste disposal practices or other hazardous materials handling practices.
 We are also from time to time party to personal injury or other claims brought by private parties alleging injury due to the presence of or exposure to hazardous substances.
 We may also become subject to additional remedial, compliance or personal injury costs due to future events such as changes in existing laws or regulations, changes in agency direction or enforcement policies, developments in remediation technologies, changes in the conduct of our operations and changes in accounting rules.
-For additional information regarding these risks, please refer to Note 11 to the audited Combined Financial Statements included in this information statement.
-We cannot assure you that our liabilities arising from past or future releases of, or exposures to, hazardous substances will not exceed our estimates or adversely affect our reputation and financial statements or that we will not be subject to additional claims for personal injury or remediation in the future based on our past, present or future business activities.
+For additional information regarding these risks, please refer to Note 12 to the audited Combined Financial Statements included in this information statement.
+We cannot assure you that our liabilities arising from past or future releases of, or exposures to, hazardous substances will not exceed our estimates or adversely affect our reputation and financial results or that we will not be subject to additional claims for personal injury or remediation in the future based on our past, present or future business activities.

-Our businesses are subject to extensive regulation; failure to comply with those regulations could adversely affect our financial statements and our business, including our reputation.
+Our businesses are subject to extensive regulation; failure to comply with those regulations could adversely affect our financial results and our business, including our reputation.

-In addition to the environmental, health, safety, anticorruption, data privacy and other regulations noted elsewhere in this information statement, our businesses are subject to extensive regulation by U.S. and non-U.S. governmental and self-regulatory entities at the supranational, federal, state, local and other jurisdictional levels, including the following:
+In addition to the environmental, health, safety, anticorruption, data privacy, and other regulations noted elsewhere in this information statement, our businesses are subject to extensive regulation by U.S. and non-U.S. governmental and self-regulatory entities at the supranational, federal, state, local, and other jurisdictional levels, including the following: